 Be sure you have plenty of fuel for your trip.
 A good rule is to use 1/3 of your fuel to get to the destination, 1/3 to return, and to keep 1/3 as an emergency reserve.
-With the boat level on a trailer or in the water, turn the key to "ON"(on) and check the fuel level.
+With the boat level on a trailer or in the water, check the fuel level.
 For fuel filling instructions, see page 37.